The origin of the coherent radio flash potentially associated with GRB 201006A: Discussion and conclusions

 Alternatively, if the engine is indeed an indefinitely stable neutron star and a kilonova afterglow is not detectable in the near future with radio telescopes such as MeerKAT, then it likely requires that the bulk of the rotational energy is lost via gravitational-wave emission from an r-mode or bar-mode instability.
 Such strong gravitational-wave emission from an oscillation mode has strong implications on the microphysics of such newly-born neutron stars~\citep{AnderssonReview}, with several implications on the FRB emission mechanism, relativistic jet launching, the expected counterparts to gravitational-wave events, and on gravitational-wave sources for next-generation observatories.
-We strongly encourage future radio follow-up to search for the kilonova afterglow of this event to ascertain the nature of the engine, as well as continued monitoring campaigns of other sGRBs to detect coherent radio emission.
+We strongly encourage future radio follow-up to search for the kilonova afterglow of this event to ascertain the nature of the engine, as well as continued monitoring campaigns of other sGRBs to detect coherent radio emission, alongside deep all-sky surveys such as VLASS to detect the kilonova afterglows of other GRBs.